TeraWulf (WULF)

 Paul Prager, Co-Founder, Chairman & Chief Executive Officer

-Paul Prager co-founded TeraWulf and has served as its Chairman and CEO since February 2021.
-Prior to TeraWulf, he founded and was the CEO of Beowulf Electricity & Data Inc., a private energy and digital infrastructure company, and its predecessor companies since 1990.
-He also founded Brooklyn Marine & Oil LLC and previously served as the Chief Executive Officer of Direct Gas.
-Mr. Prager is also a Co-Founder and Executive Chairman of NovaWulf Digital Management, LP, an investment fund.
-He has extensive experience in international shipping, commodity trading, and power generation.
-Mr. Prager is a graduate of the U.S. Naval Academy.
+Paul Prager has served as the Co-Founder, Chairman of the Board of Directors, and Chief Executive Officer of TeraWulf Inc. since February 2021.
+Since 1990, Mr. Prager founded and has been the CEO of Beowulf Electricity & Data Inc., a private energy and digital infrastructure company, and its predecessor companies.
+He also founded Brooklyn Marine & Oil LLC, a shipowner and operator, and was previously the Chief Executive Officer of Direct Gas.

 Patrick Fleury, Chief Financial Officer

-Patrick Fleury has been the Chief Financial Officer of TeraWulf since May 2022.
-He brings 22 years of finance experience, including capital markets, principal investing, and advisory roles.
-Most recently, Mr. Fleury was a founding member of the credit team at Platinum Equity, where he was responsible for public and private credit investments.
-Before that, he was a Managing Director at Blackstone's global credit platform, GSO Capital Partners.
-Mr. Fleury began his career in the Global Energy & Power Investment Banking Group at Banc of America Securities, LLC.
-From January to May 2022, he served as Managing Director of NovaWulf.
+Patrick Fleury is the Chief Financial Officer of TeraWulf Inc. He brings 24 years of finance experience, encompassing capital markets, principal investing, and advisory roles.
+Most recently, Mr. Fleury was a founding member of the credit team at Platinum Equity, where he managed public and private credit investments.
+Prior to that, he was a Managing Director at Blackstone's global credit platform, GSO Capital Partners.

 Kerri Langlais, Chief Strategy Officer